JeanetteMueller/Huyang_Remote_Control/README.md

 5. Restart Arduino IDE
 6. Open "Tools" -> "Board ..." -> "Board Manager"
 7. Search for "esp"
-8. Install "esp32 by Espressif" OR "ESP8266 Boards (x.x.x)" to make your Board available
+8. Install "esp32 by Espressif" OR "ESP8266 Boards (3.1.0)" to make your Board available
 9. Select "Tools" -> "Board" -> ... whatever you have.
 Maybe "Generic ESP8266 Module", or "ESP32 Dev Modul"

 # Install Software Libraries
 For all installations, if there are some dependencies to install, install them!